 3. Assess the company culture.

-If a company is its own entity, think of its culture as its personality.
+If a company is its entity, consider its culture as its personality.
 As you know, every company has one.
 One question you should ask as a potential franchisee is, “what does the culture look like within this company, and what implications could that have on the future of the business?”
 In the process of generating an impressive bottom line, a company could develop a negative culture that could ultimately harm the business and make it a bad long-term investment.

 4. Do your due diligence.